 The truth is, most of us know how to run a tight ship and keep it all straight (for the most part).
 It’s as if we are born with this extra brain-chip which allows us to do so.
 After we become a mother, we take on even more and suddenly our capabilities expand with our to-do lists.

-The huge shift in my house or work load didn’t happen. like And to add to the magic, there was one less person to clean up after.
-Best of all, I didn’t have to make a nice meal if I didn’t want to because there wasn’t anyone walking through the door who had just put in a full day’s work
+The huge shift in my house of work load didn’t happen. like And to add to the magic, there was one less person to clean up after.
+Best of all, I didn’t have to make a nice meal if I didn’t want to because there wasn’t anyone walking through the door who had just put in a full day’s work.

-I’m not saying the transition was perfectly smooth, but I am saying I never realized how little my ex-husband actually did.
-Nor did I realize how much energy I put into trying to get him to do more.
-Not only did I not realize how much I was managing while I was married, I didn’t know how much I’d be capable of as a divorced woman.
+I’m not saying the transition was perfectly smooth, but I never realized how little my ex-husband did.
+Nor did I realize how much energy I put into getting him to do more.
+Not only did I not realize how much I was managing while I was married, but I also didn’t know how much I’d be capable of as a divorced woman.

-There are times when you have to go through something scary just to see how truly amazing and capable you are.
+Sometimes you have to go through something scary to see how truly unique and capable you are.

 The author of this piece wishes to remain anonymous.